 Government funding for students from Northern Ireland.

-Northern Ireland domiciled students can apply to the Student Loans Company for a tuition fee loan up to the full cost of their programme of study.
+Northern Ireland domiciled students can apply to the Student Finance Northern Ireland for a tuition fee loan up to the full cost of their programme of study.

 The Tuition Fee Loan is paid directly to the University.

-Further information about grants and loans for students who live in Northern Ireland can be found on the Student Finance Northern Ireland website:
+Information about grants and loans for students who live in Wales can be found on the Student Finance Northern Ireland website:

-The University will offer a generous bursary scheme to domiciled students from England, Wales and Northern Ireland.
-The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your bursary entitlement.
+The University offers a generous financial package to domiciled students from England, Wales and Northern Ireland.
+The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your scholarship entitlement.

-You are guaranteed to receive up to the following level of bursary for each year of your degree programme if you are successful in taking up your offer of admission.
+You are guaranteed to receive up to the following level of scholarship for each year of your degree programme if you are successful in taking up your offer of admission.

-You will be able to use your bursary to either contribute towards your tuition fee costs or towards your general living costs while at Edinburgh.
+You will be able to use your scholarship to either contribute towards your tuition fee costs or towards your general living costs while at Edinburgh.

 |up to £16,000||£7,000||£28,000|